gracehartzell/blahgging/public/blog.md

 #### Things I need to refresh:
 1. Still not entirely sure what all to put as a parameter in a function.
 That's where a lot of confusion is coming from in the zinc framework exercise.

+# 29 October 2018
+* What do we expect when we `console.log` an object?
+  * A reference to ____ // live object
+  * Gets backfilled
+* A promise is an **asynchronous** function
+  *
+* Controller: function defining that describes behavior of component.
+Want a click event - add controller to element to get the click happening

+# 30 October, Getting back on track
+So I got a little off-track with making sure my notes and ramblings were up to date.
+Very possibly just because I did next to nothing this past weekend (other than get my ass kicked by a bike ride -- steep hills and first time I'd ridden since having a nasty bout of the flu).
+We're working on building a framework and it's so difficult.
+One of the (if not *the*) main things that makes it so difficult is not knowing what to Google to get more information on what we're doing.

+#### Word of the Day

+#### Developments and Practice
+* One thing that I haven't had practice with is branching and merging-- really all things Git other than the basics.
+So for the framework exercise, I'm creating new branches for each part.
+Something that I got stuck on is keeping the changes from one section (on a branch) to the next (on a new branch).
+Based on my Googling, I believe the solution is either rebase or merge.
+So, using [Atlassian Bitbucket](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing), here goes:
+  * They both essentially solve the same problem: integrate changes from one branch into another branch
+  * **Merge**:
+    ```shell
+    git checkout feature
+    git merge master
+    ```
+    Or one-liner: `git merge master feature`
+    This ties together the histories of both branches in a non-destructive way; as in, the existing branches are not changed in any way.
+    * Downside: `feature` branch will have an extra commit every time you incorporate upstream changes and can potentially pollute feature branch's history.
+  * **Rebase**
+    ```shell
+    git checkout feature
+    git rebase master
+    ```
+    Moves the entire feature branch to begin on the tip of the master branch, effectively incorporating all the new commits in master.
+The key difference is that rebasing *re-writes* the project history by making new commits for each commit in the original branch.
+    * Benefit: creates cleaner, linear project history by eliminating unnecessary merge commits and lets you follow the tip of the feature branch all the way to the beginning of the project without any forks.
+    * Downside: re-writing history can be really bad (duh) for collaboration workflow and you lose the context of merge commits (can't see when upstream changes were incorporated into the feature.)

+All of that aside, what I really just needed to do was create the branch from the current branch (in my case, create components-03 while on the components-02 branch).
+At least I learned things along the way.

+#### Learned Things

+#### Things I need to refresh (or go deeper with)